pjueon/JetsonGPIO/README.md

 GPIO::add_event_detect(channel, GPIO::RISING, callback_fn);
 ```

-Any object that satisfies the following requirements can be used as callback functions.
+Any object that satisfies the following requirements can be used as a callback function.

-- Callable (argument type: const std::string&, return type: void)
+- Callable with a `const std::string&` type argument (for the channel name) **OR** without any argument.
+The return type must be `void`.
 - Copy-constructible
 - Equality-comparable with same type (ex> func0 == func1)